-Template 2.3Augex project data
+Template 2.3 Augex project data

+Table 2.3.1: Augex asset data - Subtransmission substations, switching stations and zone substations

+Information has been presented for augmentation projects in accordance with the definitions and requirements of the RIN.

+- SAP

-Table 2.3.1: Consistency of information with the requirements of the RIN Augex asset data Information has been presented for augmentation projects in accordance with the - Subtransmission definitions and requirements of the RIN. substations, switching stations and zone Source of information substations • SAP TasNetworks financial systems Schematic diagrams of TasNetworks substations Project scope documents Methodology and assumptions made • Project expenditure has been reported in the regulatory year nominal dollars.
-Zone substation development utilise the work category codes CAZNC, CAZSU, LANDZ and EASEZ.
-Work programs relating to subtransmission work specifically is extracted from these codes and removed from the zone substation specific data. • This data is examined for jobs exceeding \$5 million completed in the regulatory year.
-Any jobs completed for a total cost less than \$5 million are reported as non- material.
-Any jobs which do not have a project close date but have costs incurred against them under these work category codes are listed as non-material forecast.
-Use of estimates No estimates have been used in the collation and presentation of this information.
-No estimates have been used in the conation and presentation of this mormation.
-Table 2.3.2: Consistency of information with the requirements of the RIN Augex asset data - Subtransmission lines Information has been presented for augmentation projects in accordance with the definitions and requirements of the RIN.
-Source of information TasNetworks program of works management system TasNetworks financial systems Schematic diagrams of TasNetworks substations Project scope documents Methodology and assumptions made Project expenditure has been reported in the regulatory year nominal dollars.
-Subtransmission augmentations utilise the work category codes CAZNC, CAZSU, LANDZ and EASEZ.
-Work programs relating to subtransmission work specifically is extracted from these codes. • This data is examined for jobs exceeding \$5 million completed in the regulatory year.
+- TasNetworks financial systems

+- Schematic diagrams of TasNetworks substations

+- Project scope documents

+• Project expenditure has been reported in the regulatory year nominal dollars.

+- Zone substation development utilise the work category codes CAZNC, CAZSU, LANDZ and EASEZ.
+Work programs relating to subtransmission work specifically is extracted from these codes and removed from the zone substation specific data. - This data is examined for jobs exceeding \$5 million completed in the regulatory year. - Any jobs completed for a total cost less than \$5 million are reported as non-material. - Any jobs which do not have a project close date but have costs incurred against them under these work category codes are listed as non-material forecast.

+No estimates have been used in the collation and presentation of this information.

+Table 2.3.2: Augex asset data - Subtransmission lines

+Information has been presented for augmentation projects in accordance with the definitions and requirements of the RIN.

+- TasNetworks program of works management system - TasNetworks financial systems - Schematic diagrams of TasNetworks substations - Project scope documents

+- Project expenditure has been reported in the regulatory year nominal dollars. - Subtransmission augmentations utilise the work category codes CAZNC, CAZSU, LANDZ and EASEZ.
+Work programs relating to subtransmission work specifically is extracted from these codes. - This data is examined for jobs exceeding \$5 million completed in the regulatory year. - Any jobs completed for a total cost less than \$5 million are reported as non-material.